 Late season frost

-Late season frosts can sometimes have significant impacts on agricultural crops across the state.
+Late season frosts can have significant impacts on agricultural crops across the state.
 When they occur, Agriculture Victoria works with industry groups and farmers to assess potential damage and assist recovery.

 Late season frost can have financial and emotional impacts on farmers and their businesses.
 If affected it's important to be proactive and make informed decisions on what actions you should undertake at what point in time.